 The SND Consortium

-The consortium universities also contribute expertise in the form of domain specialists.
+The consortium universities also contribute with expertise in the form of domain specialists.
 The domain specialists are experts in various scientific fields or in areas of research data management.
 They function as a bridge between groups of researchers and the research community at large, on the one hand, and between the data repository and the local units for research data support (DAUs), on the other hand.
-At present, SND has domain expertise in the social sciences, humanities, public health and epidemiology, environmental data, sensitive data, spatial data (geodata and GIS data), materials science, life science, registry-based medical and other research, as well as interdisciplinary population-based research related to registries and biobanks.
+SND currently has domain expertise in the social sciences, humanities, public health and epidemiology, environmental data, sensitive data, spatial data (geodata and GIS data), materials science, life science, registry-based medical and other research, as well as interdisciplinary population-based research related to registries and biobanks.

 The DAU Council